Discretely sampled signals and the rough Hoff process: Recovery of the It o integral

-The appearance of the covariation term $\psi$ in the limit $\rp{X}^\infty$ of Theorem \ref{t-hoff-process-convergence} allows us to recover the It\^{o} integral from the Stratonovich integral limit; the drift terms cancel out.
-We use the notation $\rho : \RR^d \oplus \RR^e \to \RR^e$ for the canonical projection.
+The appearance of the covariation term $\psi$ in the limit $\rp{X}^\infty$ of Theorem \ref{t-hoff-process-convergence} allows us to recover the It\^{o} integral from the Stratonovich integral limit.
+In particular, the drift terms from the Stratonovich correction cancel out.
+We reserve the notation $\rho : \RR^d \oplus \RR^q \to \RR^q$ for the canonical projection.